dalleng/til/js/2021-11-10-debugging-jest-tests.md

 # Debugging jest tests with breakpoints.

-Place a `debugger;` statement in any of your testsce a debugger; statement in any of your tests.
+Place a `debugger;` statement in any of your tests.
 Then when running the test suite use the `--inspect-brk` flag.

 ```
 node --inspect-brk node_modules/.bin/jest --runInBand [any other arguments]